Defining A Polar Vortex And Highlighting Its Potential Dangers

 What Is A Polar Vortex heading

-We first have to quickly clear up the misconception that a Polar Vortex itself is the problem or abnormal in any way.
+We first have to quickly clear up the misconception that a polar vortex itself is the problem or abnormal in any way.
 We will address this issue and also go into detail explaining why and when it becomes dangerous.

 Polar Vortex Definition

-It is very important to understand that the polar vortex itself is a normal phenomenon that is permanently situated above the North Pole.
-As long as the vortex remains strong and stable and doesn't lose its shape, it doesn't affect or pose a danger to sub-polar regions.
+Polar Front Jet StreamIt is very important to understand that the polar vortex itself is a normal phenomenon that develops above the Arctic during winter.
+As long as the vortex remains strong and stable and doesn’t lose its shape, the coldest air generally remains confined to the polar region and poses little danger to regions farther south.

 Simply put, a strong polar vortex is a safe polar vortex.